Basic Plugin Generation and Publishing Process

 Note

-To avoid command conflicts between plugins, it is recommended to format the command line asvendor-plugin name:specific command
+To avoid command conflicts between plugins, it is recommended that the command-line format bevendor-plugin_name:specific_command

 .